 1.40pm Closing time for Junior and Senior Infants

-Parents should wait outside the side entrance door to the left of the school building.
+Parents should wait outside the main entrance door of the school building.
 If different people collect your child, please let the class teacher know.

 2.40pm Closing time for 1st to 6th Classes

-A teacher will supervise the main school entrance to ensure that the children are collected safely.
+Each class teacher will supervise their pupils to the main school entrance to ensure that the children are collected safely.